 What Is a Will?

-A will is a written document that is signed and witnessed and indicates how your property will be distributed at the time of your death.
-It is revocable and subject to amendment at any time during your lifetime.
-A will also allows you to appoint a guardian for your minor children.
+A will is a written document that indicates how your property will be distributed at the time of your death.
+It must be signed and witnessed.
+It’s considered a revocable document—which means it’s subject to amendment at any time during your life.

 Simply put, a living trust provides lifetime and after-death property management.
-Your property is placed into a trust and a trustee controls the trust.
+Your property is placed into a trust, and a trustee controls the trust.
 The trustee can be you, your spouse, or another person or entity.
-If you are serving as your own trustee, the trust instrument will provide for a successor upon your death or incapacity.
-Court intervention is not required to establish a living trust.
+If you’re serving as your own trustee, the trust instrument provides for a successor upon your physical or mental incapacity or death.
+Court intervention isn’t required to establish a living trust.

 Living trusts also are used to manage property.
 If you become disabled, the trustee can manage the trust property.
 As a result, the expense and inconvenience of court-supervised distribution of your estate can be avoided.

 Wills vs. Trusts: Which Is the Best Tool for You?

 Wills are simple, direct, and take less time and cost to establish.
 While trusts are more complex and take more upfront effort and expense to establish, they can save a considerable amount of time and cost in the event the trustee becomes incapacitated or dies.

 A qualified estate planning attorney can help you choose which tool is best for your particular needs right now.
 It’s possible that to maximize the potential of a purposeful estate plan, you might require both.
 During an initial consultation, your legal team will get to know you and your goals, and base recommendations on what helps you and your family achieve the best possible financial security.